 On this page you can find out about PhD opportunities currently available in Mathematics and Statistics.
 Click on a project title or below to find out more.

 Some of these projects come with specific funding (eg, from a research council or Centre for Doctoral Training) to cover your tuition fees and living expenses.
 If you successfully apply for one of these projects, and you meet the eligibility requirements, you will be automatically awarded the funding.
-These projects are marked 'FUNDED' in the list below.

 If a project does not come with specific funding, that does not mean that there is no funding available.
 You may be awarded a scholarship after you have submitted your application – let us know if you wish to be considered for a scholarship by including this in your application form.
 We also accept applications from students who are applying for funding separately, or have funding in place already.